If you’re a senior struggling to find the perfect golf ball, this article will be a huge help to you.

 Why listen to us?
 Our team has tested and reviewed dozens and dozens of the top balls on the market (you can see those here).
 We keep detailed notes and findings about each one to come up with our list of recommendations for you.

 Supersoft has been one of the most popular golf balls for years.
 The new Hybrid Cover features a multi-material construction allows for an incredible combination of fast ball speeds from high launch and low spin, soft feel, and excellent greenside control.

-Senior golfers will also be very pleased with how easily these golf balls get in the air.
-This high trajectory will enable folks to stick their approach shots closer to the flagstick.
+These characteristics, with a Soft Compression Core, help senior golfers get the ball consistently airborne off the tee and on approach.
+This high trajectory will enable folks to stick approach shots closer to the flagstick.
 No more worrying about bouncing shots off the green and into the bunker!

-This ball not only offers a higher launch but it also provides plenty of distance thanks to Callaway’s HEX Aerodynamics technology.
+This ball offers a higher launch and provides plenty of distance, thanks to Callaway’s HEX Aerodynamics technology.

-The price is pretty solid as well since they’re only a little more than $2 per ball.
+In addition, you can source the Supersoft balls in green, orange, red, pink, and yellow to follow them through the air and find it in the rough.
+Finally, the price is pretty solid since they’re only a little more than $2 per ball.
 That’s a good bargain in our book!

 2. Bridgestone e12 Contact